borgaar/nvim/README.md

 This Neovim config was written from scratch and is my daily driver for 95% of my programming work.
 The main focus of this Neovim config is to stay close to the native Neovim experience while still providing some nice-to-haves.
-My personal motivation for this is to avoid the annoyance of having to relearn Neovim everytime I attempt to use it on a remote server or some other machine with a default-like Neovim config.
+My personal motivation for this is to avoid my annoyance of having to essentially relearn Neovim everytime I attempt to use it on a remote server or some other machine with a default-like Neovim config.

 # Compatibility